How To Fund Your Dream Trip

 This seems like a no-brainer place to start but this is by far the most important step.
-In order to properly fund a trip, you need to know how much it’s going to cost you.
+In order to properly fund your dream trip, you need to know how much it’s going to cost you.
 The bulk of the cost is going to be dependent on factors such as:

 • Where you are going